 Date: Tuesday 18 June (11am-12pm EDT)

 ● Daniel Berman, Longitude Prize, Nesta Challenges, London

 ● Peter Whitehead, Longitude Prize Competitor Light AI, Vancouver

 In this webinar, Daniel Berman from Nesta will introduce the Longitude Prize, an international challenge prize competition that will ultimately select one point-of-care diagnostic test to receive a grand pay-out of £8 million.
 The winning point-of-care test will significantly reduce the unnecessary use of antibiotics and/or better steer the deployment of antibiotics.
 It must be be affordable, accurate and rapid.
 This test must be practical to use in the North America and Europe as well as in low and middle-income countries (LMICs).

 Currently, 83 Longitude Prize teams are competing to fulfill eight criteria.
 Test developers at research centres and companies (SMEs or larger entities) can enter.
-The competition is still open to new registrants through 2020 and the Prize Rules can be found here.
+The competition is still open to new registrants through 2022.
 The first team who can successfully meet the criteria will win an £8 million payout.